RichEwin/Portfolio/week-one.md

 Friday

-- GOAL: Research and explain basic OO principles.
+- GOAL: Research and explain via rubber-ducking the basic OO principles.
-- PLAN: Use encapsulation and single-responsibility principal when completing two Ruby programs (Boris Bikes and Airport).
+- PLAN: Use encapsulation and single-responsibility principal when completing two Ruby programs: [Boris Bikes](https://github.com/RichEwin/boris-bikes) and [Airport](https://github.com/RichEwin/airport_challenge/blob/master/README.md).
 - EVIDENCE: Ask a coach to review my Airport challenge and receive feedback on how/if I used encapsulation and single-responsibility principal.

 ## End of week evaluation

-**Did you meet all of your goals to the standard you set at the start of the week?**
+**Did you meet all of your goals?**

+I need to spend time over the weekend to work through various debugging exercises.
+I debugged various programs this week but would like to spend more time improving this skill.

 **What would you change/improve moving forward?**

--Technical:

--Personal:
+The feedback I received from my pairing partners this week is to become more confident when writing unit tests and explain my thought process when driving.
+I feel these comments are fair and I will work on this over the next few weeks.